What Can You Do to Prevent Marine Pollution?

 Smaller vessels can oftentimes find themselves in challenging conditions, such as severe weather, that lead to the vessel capsizing or becoming grounded.
 Other times, spills may occur while a vessel is taking on fuel, or released through oily bilge discharge.
 While some incidents may be unpreventable, it’s important to take every precaution possible to prevent an oil spill if an incident does occur.

-“As a boater and marina tenant, I know that oil sheens and small accidental releases are unfortunately a common occurrence,” said Doug Helton, ERD incident operations coordinator.
+“As a boater and marina tenant, I know that oil sheens and small accidental releases are unfortunately a common occurrence,” says Doug Helton with OR&R's Emergency Response Division.
 “While these small spills often go unreported, and may dissipate before they can be cleaned up, they do have a cumulative impact on our waterways.”

 So while various policies and safety measures can help commercial marine traffic prevent major pollution incidents, there are also steps you can take as a boat owner to help ensure you’re part of the solution, and not the problem.

-During Pollution Prevention Week, take a look at the checklist below to learn more about how proper vessel maintenance and use can help prevent small-vessel oil spills:
+Within the checklist below, learn more about how proper vessel maintenance and use can help prevent small-vessel oil spills:

 • Tighten bolts and hoses on your engine to prevent oil leaks.
 Bolts and hose clamps can shake loose with engine use.